flora-comms/flora-docs/protected/requirement-specification.md

 Requirements for FloraNet, deliverable Dec 13th, 2024.

-See Table 2 for the legend.
+See the legend below Table 1 for how items are indexed.

 ## Table 1 - Requirements & Features